 Increases Information Flow:

-Parties to a dispute often are reluctant to share information.
-This dynamic leads to decisions made without considering critical factors.
+Parties to a dispute are often reluctant to share information.
+This dynamic can lead to decisions being made without considering critical factors.
 A mediator helps parties see a more complete picture of relevant information and thus helps them make better decisions.

 Builds Shared Understanding: